judsonlmoore/judsonlmoore.com/_pages/terms-and-conditions.md

 ## SECTION 8 – THIRD-PARTY LINKS

-Certain content, products and services available via our Service may include materials from third-parties.
+Certain content, products, and services available via our Service may include materials from third-parties.

 Third-party links on this site may direct you to third-party websites that are not affiliated with us.
 We are not responsible for examining or evaluating the content or accuracy and we do not warrant and will not have any liability or responsibility for any third-party materials or websites, or for any other materials, products, or services of third-parties.

 We are not liable for any harm or damages related to the purchase or use of goods, services, resources, content, or any other transactions made in connection with any third-party websites.
 Please review carefully the third-party’s policies and practices and make sure you understand them before you engage in any transaction.
 Complaints, claims, concerns, or questions regarding third-party products should be directed to the third-party.

-## SECTION 9 – USER COMMENTS, FEEDBACK AND OTHER SUBMISSIONS
+## SECTION 9 – USER COMMENTS, FEEDBACK, AND OTHER SUBMISSIONS

 If, at our request, you send certain specific submissions (for example contest entries) or without a request from us you send creative ideas, suggestions, proposals, plans, or other materials, whether online, by email, by postal mail, or otherwise (collectively, ‘comments’), you agree that we may, at any time, without restriction, edit, copy, publish, distribute, translate and otherwise use in any medium any comments that you forward to us.
 We are and shall be under no obligation (1) to maintain any comments in confidence; (2) to pay compensation for any comments; or (3) to respond to any comments.

 We may, but have no obligation to, monitor, edit or remove content that we determine in our sole discretion are unlawful, offensive, threatening, libelous, defamatory, pornographic, obscene or otherwise objectionable or violates any party’s intellectual property or these Terms of Service.

-You agree that your comments will not violate any right of any third-party, including copyright, trademark, privacy, personality or other personal or proprietary right.
+You agree that your comments will not violate any rights of any third-party, including copyright, trademark, privacy, personality or another personal or proprietary right.
 You further agree that your comments will not contain libelous or otherwise unlawful, abusive or obscene material, or contain any computer virus or other malware that could in any way affect the operation of the Service or any related website.
 You may not use a false e-mail address, pretend to be someone other than yourself, or otherwise mislead us or third-parties as to the origin of any comments.
 You are solely responsible for any comments you make and their accuracy.
 We take no responsibility and assume no liability for any comments posted by you or any third-party.

 ## SECTION 10 – PERSONAL INFORMATION

 Your submission of personal information through the store is governed by our Privacy Policy.
 To view our Privacy Policy.

-## SECTION 11 – ERRORS, INACCURACIES AND OMISSIONS
+## SECTION 11 – ERRORS, INACCURACIES, AND OMISSIONS

 Occasionally there may be information on our site or in the Service that contains typographical errors, inaccuracies or omissions that may relate to product descriptions, pricing, promotions, offers, product shipping charges, transit times and availability.
 We reserve the right to correct any errors, inaccuracies or omissions, and to change or update information or cancel orders if any information in the Service or on any related website is inaccurate at any time without prior notice (including after you have submitted your order).

 We undertake no obligation to update, amend or clarify information in the Service or on any related website, including without limitation, pricing information, except as required by law.
-No specified update or refresh date applied in the Service or on any related website, should be taken to indicate that all information in the Service or on any related website has been modified or updated.
+No specified update or refresh date applied in the Service or on any related website should be taken to indicate that all information in the Service or on any related website has been modified or updated.

 ## SECTION 12 – PROHIBITED USES